KelvinoKing/alx-low_level_programming/0x08-recursion/README.md

 5-sqrt_recursion.c -> Returns the natural square root of a number

 6-is_prime_number.c -> Returns 1 if int passed is prime num else 0

+100-is_palindrome.c -> Returns 1 if string is palimdrome and 0 if otherwise